AF4H/TARPN-Contrib/rpi-oem/README.md

 ### 3. Automated installation flow

 1. iPXE boots from the ISO.
-2. iPXE downloads `ipxe-runtime.ipxe` from GitHub.
+2. iPXE downloads provisioning scripts from GitHub over HTTPS.
-3. The runtime script downloads the Debian 13 netboot installer and `preseed.cfg`.
+3. The runtime script loads the Debian 13 netboot installer and `preseed.cfg`.
 4. Debian installs itself automatically.
 5. The installer's `late_command` downloads and runs `factory-bootstrap.sh`.
 6. That script installs build tools, clones this repo, and runs `setup-build-host.sh`.